-Selecting a degree will be based partly on whether you are seeking a bachelor or master’s degree.
-Many entry level jobs require an undergraduate degree as a baseline.
+Choosing a degree will be based partly on whether you are seeking a bachelor's or master’s degree.
+Many entry-level jobs require an undergraduate degree as a baseline.
 Even here you will want to make sure you are choosing a major that is compatible with an advanced degree, should you decide to pursue one in the future for career advancement.
 For example, a Bachelor of Arts in Business Administration lays the foundation for choosing a more specialized track or concentration as part of a Master of Business Administration degree, such as Business Data Analytics, Accounting, or Leadership Development.

 If you are still struggling with your degree choice, talking to an enrollment advisor can be extremely helpful since they often have much of the market data and degree information you are looking for.